This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

-This cold tomato soup is so good.
-It's wonderfully creamy.
+This soup is wonderfully creamy.
 It has a mild sweetness from the tomatoes and a slight tang from the buttermilk.
 The basil greatly enhances it.
-Much like iced tea or cucumber water, it's perfect on hot summer days.
+Much like iced tea, iced coffee, or cucumber water, it's perfect on hot summer days.
+You can serve it as an easy appetizer, but a bowl of it also works well as a light summertime lunch.

 Ingredients